dianait/veriff-demo/README.md

 ```

 - **Domain** — pure business types and protocols.
 No framework imports beyond `Foundation`.
 - **Data** — adapters: only this layer imports `Veriff`.
-Implements Domain protocols.
+Implements the Domain provider protocol and owns its own data sources.
 - **Presentation** — SwiftUI views and observable view models.
-Depends on Domain protocols only.
+Depends on the Domain provider protocol only.
 - **App** — composition root: builds the dependency graph and exposes the entry point.

+The app exposes a single Domain seam — `VerificationProviderProtocol` — that the view model consumes.
+The provider lives in Data and orchestrates session creation + SDK launch internally; the view model has no notion of HTTP, DTOs, or the Veriff SDK.

 ## Folder layout